Edgar-Donk/tkinter.ttk.style/README.md

 problems displaying in Windows.
 There is nothing sophisticated in the programming, create your colour aliases, create the new image with its background colour, then create the widget background with gradient, create the outer border and corners.
 The transparent outer corners are made next, followed by the highlights and shadow then the arrow.
 Finally we save and display the image.
 The colours and sizes are picked up directly from the original drawing.
-There are no arcs since at this size since the results would be most unsatisfactory.
+There are no arcs since at this size the results would be most unsatisfactory.

 In order to make a new widget it would probably be better to work at a much larger size, draw the widget, then save it at the reduced